-Saved through Faith: All are forgiven but not all are saved.
-Only when your unbelief is turned to faith in Christ as Savior does God remove your old sinful inner nature and replace it with a brand new, clean heart (Ezekiel 36:26; Romans 6:6).
+Receiving a New Heart through Faith: All are forgiven but not all are saved.
+Only when your unbelief is turned to faith in Christ as Savior does God remove your old sinful inner nature and replace it with a brand new, clean heart (Ezekiel 11:19; Ezekiel 36:26; Romans 6:6).

 Your Life with Christ

 Living by Faith: Your redeemed inner spirit still "lives" inside the same mortal "house" that you had before you were saved.
 Your physical body has not yet been redeemed; it awaits a future redemption (Romans 8:23b).
 Unlike your new righteous spirit, your outer mortal body is still dead because of sin (Romans 8:10).
 You are spiritual perfection living inside mortal imperfection (2 Corinthians 5:2).
 This is why you can still sin in your mortal flesh.